aadorian/workflow/hello_world-ro-crate/README.md

 Tools and workflows described using CWL are portable across a variety of platforms that support the CWL standards.
 Using CWL, it is easy to scale complex data analysis and machine learning workflows from a single developer's laptop up to massively parallel cluster, cloud and high performance computing environments.

-## Key Features

-- **OPEN AND FREE**: Free and open standards
-- **COMMUNITY FIRST**: Community is a core principle of the CWL Project
-- **INTEROPERABILITY AND PORTABILITY**: Portable and interoperable across a variety of software and deployment environments
-- **VENDOR NEUTRALITY**: Developed by a multi-vendor working group of organizations and individuals/contributors
-- **REUSABILITY AND REPRODUCIBILITY**: Enables scientists to reuse and reproduce their data analysis workflows
-- **PARALLELIZATION AND SCALE**: Scalable from workstations to cluster, cloud, and high performance computing (HPC) environments
-- **ECOSYSTEM SUPPORT**: Supported by an ecosystem of tools, libraries, and editor plugins
-- **TRANSPARENT GOVERNANCE**: Designed with an open and transparent governance

 ## Files

-- `hello_world.cwl` - The CWL tool description file
+- `pizza.cwl` - The CWL tool description file
-- `hello_world-job.json` - An example input file with custom message
+- `pizza-job.json` - An example input file with custom message
 - `hello_world-ro-crate/` - A Research Object Crate (RO-Crate) packaging of this workflow for reproducible research

 ## Prerequisites